za3k/qr-backup/docs/FAQ.md

 ## Troubleshooting

 ## My self-test is failing on Ubuntu
 The generated PDF is probably fine, but can't be read.
-Ubuntu has disabled ImageMagick working on PDFs for security reasons.
+Debian and Ubuntu have disabled ImageMagick working on PDFs for security reasons.
 This breaks qr-backup's self-test process.
 You have two options.

 1. Disable or modify the security policy.
 Check out StackOverflow for information of [why](https://askubuntu.com/questions/1081895/trouble-with-batch-conversion-of-png-to-pdf-using-convert) and [how to disable it](https://askubuntu.com/questions/1127260/imagemagick-convert-not-allowed) if you want.
 2. Test your restore by printing your backup.